gwiam/awt_atoyom/porting_scripts.md

         - presumably position and rotation
     - there is no true unscaled time
     - "Find References in Scene" is a really helpful feature in Unity
+    - restarting the game causes issues with previously freed elements
+        - it's probably because it is spawning another player
+        - problems only occour only in player scrips
+            - maybe free the player and let it spawn a new one on reload